brightmart/bert_language_understanding/README.md

    than training from completely new, and f1 score is also higher while new model may start from 0.

-   Notice: to help you try new idea first, you can set hypermater test_mode to True. it will only load few data, and start to training quickly.
+   Notice: to help you try new idea first, you can set hyper-paramater test_mode to True. it will only load few data, and start to training quickly.

-   ##### [basic step] to handle a classification problem with transform:
+   ##### [basic step] to handle a classification problem with transform(optional):

      python train_transform.py [DONE, but a bug exist prevent it from converge, welcome you to fix, email: brightmart@hotmail.com]

-  #### Optional hypermeters
+  #### Optional hyper-parameters

   d_model: dimension of model.
 [512]